atsheehan/curriculum/exercises/ruby/hashes/launcher_lunches/README.md

 - How many eggs should the restaurant manager order to cover all 3 restaurants for 1 month?
 - What is the list of all lactose free items in ordered by price?

+### STRETCH GOAL:

+Come up with one more question you would like to answer from the data.
+Write the test first and then the method that will answer your question.
+Congrats, you just TDD'd a method!